YuryBrodskiy/carnd-yury/CarND-Path-Planning-Project/README.md

 ### Path planning

 The proposed path planner attempts to select the fastest lane on the road and generates trajectories to change to that lane.

+The path planning is done in two steps:

++ For each lane  the maximum safe speed is determined as the minimum between the speed limit and the speed of the vehicle in front of the ego vehicle.
+A JMT polynomial trajectory is genererate that will not violate jerk or acceleration limits [getPoly in EgoVehicle class].
+This achieved by gradually increasing the trajectory time until limits are satisfied.
 The trajectories are always planned to have maximum allowed/safe speed in the lane.
-The maximum safe speed is determined as the minimum between the speed limit and the speed of the vehicle in front of the ego vehicle.
-Target lane and the maximum speed of that lane used to generate a minimal time JMT polynomial trajectory that will not violate jerk or acceleration limits. [getPoly in EgoVehicle class].
-Thus all trajectories generated are always conforming to dynamic limits.
+Target  Thus all trajectories generated are always conforming to dynamic limits.

-The 3 possible actions one for each road lane are evaluated based on the cost function.
-The cost function include weighted:
++ The best lane is selected based on the cost of the trajectory generated in the first step.
+Thus 3 possible actions one for each road lane are evaluated based on the cost function.
+The cost function includes weighted:
  + final speed
  + price to change lanes
  + collision penalty
  + occupancy of the lane.

-The action with the lowest cost is chosen and executed.
+The action with the lowest cost is chosen and executed for one cycle.
+In the next cycle the process is repeated and the new plan is created.

+To visualize the future trajectories points at each cycle the car movement is simulated up to 2 seconds ahead, ad the planned trajectory is appended to the points sent to the simulator.
+Thus it is possible to see the future plan of the car.